xeneta/operations-task/README.md

 ## Instructions

-If you have multiple AWS configs/profiles, run `export AWS_PROFILE=yourprofile` Run `make cloud-locally`
+If you have multiple AWS configs/profiles, run `export AWS_PROFILE=yourprofile` We also need already created state bucket for terraform state.
+Run `make cloud-locally`
-You will be prompted to pass your AWS AccountID.
+You will be prompted to pass your AWS AccountID and s3 name.
 After script finishes creating AWS setup, you will get a LoadBalanceer DNS that points to our API.
 If it returns 503, it means taskDefinition is still updating.

-## CCI pipeline
+## Updating application

-test
-There is also a CircleCI pipeline that triggers on push to `master` branch.
-**We need state bucket before that**
-Pipeline checks if there were any changes to underlaying infrastructure and it pushes API docker image to ECR and forces a new ECS deployment.
+We only need to build API image and deploy our ECS service.
+After you make changes to app code, run `make ecr-api`

 # Xeneta Operations Task